defmonk0/zkill-to-slack/README.md

 - [optional] queueID (string)

 	A unique identifier for [zKillboard's RedisQ](https://github.com/zKillboard/RedisQ).
-This is used to > rack the kills you have received so you do not duplicate or miss kills.
+This is used to track who you are so you do not duplicate or miss kills.
+It can be anything you want, as long as it's unique.

 	`"your-queue-id"`

 - [required] slackHookURL (string)

-	The [Webhook URL](https://api.slack.com/incoming-webhooks) for your Slack [Custom Integration](> ttps://slack.com/apps/manage/custom-integrations).
+	The [Webhook URL](https://api.slack.com/incoming-webhooks) for your Slack [Custom Integration](https://slack.com/apps/manage/custom-integrations).

 	`"https://hooks.slack.com/services/YOUR/SLACK/HOOK"`